 Assumptions I made:

-The intended result of this strategy is a cohesive customer experience that guides users from the point that they purchase the NFC device on the product website, to when they add their first one-time password in the app.
+The intended result of this strategy is a cohesive customer experience that guides users throughout their entire purchasing experience, from the point that they purchase the NFC device on the product website to the moment they add their first one-time password in the app.
 This will strengthen the startup's brand identity and make it easy for anyone to take steps toward protecting their digital identity with VivoKey Apex.

 If this project were to continue, my first priority would be to validate the proto-personas and user flows by interviewing and testing my designs with people familiar with two-factor authentication.